B1 Thiamine Deficiency

 The definition of beriberi is a disease that comes from a lack of Thiamine or B1.
 There are two types of beriberi: wet beriberi and dry beriberi.
 Dry beriberi is a disease of the peripheral nerves that causes pain and numbness in the extremities.
 Wet beriberi affects the heart and can cause congestive heart failure.

-Beriberi is caused by a vitamin B1 or thiamine deficiency.
+Beriberi is caused by a vitamin B1 deficiency or thiamine deficiency.
 Thiamine deficiency is one of the causes of heart failure.
 In these patients, once thiamine is replaced, the heart failure can be reversible.
 This article will discuss the definition of the two types of beriberi, and some pictures of how people are affected.

 Heart failure is defined as a chronic condition in which the heart cannot pump blood properly.
 In some countries, beriberi is related to a high intake of alcohol.
 The reason why alcohol causes a thiamine deficiency is that many alcoholic patients get gastritis which leads to nausea, anorexia, and vomiting.